The Cornwall We Want

 Tourism an alternative view - A blight and a drain ?

-by Austin , almost 4 years ago
+by Austin , over 4 years ago

 I have lived a great deal of my life in Cornwall and grew up here and live here today.
 The BBC and local news constantly portray tourism as a “good thing” bringing money into our economy.